 - (a) In performing work under this contract, the Contractor shall comply with the requirements of those Department of Energy (DOE) directives or parts thereof listed in Section J, Attachment J-3. - (b) The Contracting Officer may, at any time, unilaterally amend this clause, or other clauses which incorporate DOE directives, in order to add, modify or delete specific requirements.
 Prior to revising the listing of directives, the Contracting Officer shall notify the Contractor in writing of the Department's intent to revise the list, and the Contractor shall be provided with the opportunity to assess the effect of the Contractor's compliance with the revised list on contract cost and funding, technical performance, and schedule, and identify any potential inconsistencies between the revised list and the other terms and conditions of the contract.
-Within 30 days after receipt of the Contracting Officer's notice, the Contractor shall advise the Contracting Officer in writing of the potential impact of the Contractor's compliance with the revised list.
-Based on the information provided by the Contractor and any other information available, the Contracting Officer shall decide whether to revise the listing of directives and so advise the Contractor not later than 30 days prior to the effective date of the revision.

-- (c) Notwithstanding the process described in paragraph (b), the Contracting Officer may direct the Contractor to immediately begin compliance with the requirements of any directive. - (d) The Contractor and the Contracting Officer shall identify and, if appropriate, agree to any changes to other contract terms and conditions, including cost and schedule, associated with the revision pursuant to the changes clauses in Section I of this contract. - (e) Regardless of the performer of the work, the Contractor is responsible for compliance with the requirements of this clause.
+Within 30 days after receipt of the Contracting Officer's notice, the Contractor's compliance with the revised list.
+Based on the information provided by the Contractor and any other information available, the Contractor not later than 30 days prior to the effective date of the revision. - (c) Notwithstanding the process described in paragraph (b), the Contracting Officer may direct the Contractor to immediately begin compliance with the requirements of any directive. - (d) The Contractor and the Contracting Officer shall identify and, if appropriate, agree to any changes to other contract terms and conditions, including cost and schedule, associated with the revision pursuant to the changes clauses in Section I of this contract. - (e) Regardless of the performer of the work, the Contractor is responsible for compliance with the requirements of this clause.
 The Contractor shall include this clause in all subcontracts to the extent necessary to ensure the Contractor's compliance with these requirements.